FaderVader/LogParser/readme.md

 ### Data ###

 The target-app will respond to REST-queries, and return requested data.
 The log-data should be fetched via REST, by querying all instances of target-app and request they submit all log-files.
 LogParser should only acquire new-to-it files, or log-files updated since last run.

+### Development agenda - Tech ###

+In order to get useful stats from the log-file collection, I expect to use various sorting and tree-search algorithms to generate the reports.

+### Development agenda - Slices ###

+The first 4 sub-goals of the initial development phase can be identified so:

+####  Phase 1 ####

+- Using local files as source.
+- Represent logs as one list pr. client.
+- Parse timestamp of each log-line into epoch.
+- Make text-part searchable and demonstrate simple text-pattern search

+####  Phase 2 ####

+- Be able to generate report on statistics of service-interaction on target-app.
+- Min, Max, Average response times across all sampled logs.

+####  Phase 3 ####

+- MVP: Be able to generate additional text-based reporting, on critical KPI's as described above.

+- Nice-to-have: generate a number of graphics-based reports.

+####  Phase 4 ####

+- Implement logfile acquisition from clients via REST